529 College Savings Plans

 Not Limited to In-State Public Colleges or State Residents

 Withdrawals from college savings plans can be used at most colleges and universities throughout the country, including graduate schools.
 Some overseas educational institutions also may be eligible.
 Many states now offer at least one college savings plan that has no residency restrictions.
 You can live in Ohio, contribute to a plan in Maine and send your child to college in California.
 However, if your state offers state tax advantages to residents who participate in the local plan, you'll miss out if you opt for another state's 529 plan.
+If you plan to use your 529 savings for K-12 tuition and expenses, check with your state to see if it allows a state tax deduction for qualified withdrawals (qualified withdrawals are free from federal taxes for everyone).

 Covered Education Expenses